-William Hill Sr. 4/ of Chatham County to (son) William Clanton Hill 5/ (junior) of Halifax County, for 100 pounds, 250 acres of land in Chatham County, next to Matthew Ramsey's land.
+William Hill Sr. 4/ of Chatham County to (son) William Clanton Hill 5/ of Halifax County, for 100 pounds, 250 acres of land in Chatham County, next to Matthew Ramsey's land.
 Signed/William Hill 4/.

-Robert Brinkley Abner Landrum
+Wit: Robert Brinkley Abner Landrum

 Comments: William Hill Sr. 4/ sells 250 acres of land in Chatham County to his son, William Clanton Hill 5/, who lived in Halifax County.
 Notice that the father signs his name as "Senior."
-To me this indicates that they had the same names and therefore the father was probably William Clanton Hill Sr. 4/, son of Robert Hill 3/ & wife Tabitha.
+To some this indicates that they had the same names and therefore the father was probably William Clanton Hill Sr. 4/.
+I do not think this is the case.